deeppaco/logo_detection_project/README.md

 ## Quick Start

 ### Set-Up
 Clone the repository to your local or virtual machine.
-In order to run the algorithms an environment with the following settings is necessary: Python>=3.6.0 is required with all requirements.txt installed as well as PyTorch>=1.7.
+In order to run the algorithms an environment with the following settings is necessary: Python>=3.6.0 is required with all requirements.txt installed as well as PyTorch>=1.8 (for linux vm use `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
+`).
 In order to clone some of the larger files git lfs should be installed.
 For more information see here: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage.

 `
 $ git clone git@github.com:deeppaco/logo_detection_project.git